minhlebbs20-afk/MIS-311/README.md

       Highlight all rows including both columns of Average Monthly Income and Cost of Living -> Click Insert and choose Scatter Chart in Recommended Charts

+   8. Steps to Create the Balance Column in Excel:

+      Label New Column: Navigate to the first cell of the next empty column (e.g., cell F1) and type the header Balance.

+      Enter Financial Formula: In the cell directly below the header (cell F2), input the calculation formula: =C2-D2 (where C2 represents Income and D2 represents Cost of Living).

+      Apply Across Dataset: Hover your mouse over the bottom-right corner of cell F2 until a black plus sign (+) appears, then double-click to automatically fill the formula down all 199 rows.

+   9. Steps to create a PivotTable & PivotChart in Excel:

+      Select the data range: Select the entire clean data table (including the header row from the first row).

+      Initialize the tool: Go to the Insert tab → Click on PivotChart (or select the PivotTable & PivotChart option).

+      Set the analysis axis: In the right-hand pane, drag the Region field and drop it into the Axis (Categories) box to create the horizontal axis.

+      Add financial indicators: Drag the Average_Monthly_Income, Cost_of_Living, and Balance fields into the Values ​​box.

+      Change the calculation function: Right-click on each field in the Values ​​box → Select Value Field Settings → Change the default from Count or Average to Sum to accurately match the 3-column chart.